luckyteos/notes/Operating System Notes.md

 **Cooperation Problem:** Two threads attempt to access the same resource eg. Two threads attempt to modify the same global variable

+**Critical Section**

 **How can we solve this?**
 **Mutex**
 * Implemented in the kernel as an object
 * Clear owner: Only person who took it can put it back, though if no owner is specified anyone can take it and become the owner of it
-* Examples: Log files can use mutex to prevent multiple threads from attempting to write to it at the sam
+* Examples: Log files can use mutex to prevent multiple threads from attempting to write to it at the same time

 ### Inter-process communication (IPC)